COSS-India/observe/backend/README.md

-# Bhashini Login API
+# Adopter Login API

-A FastAPI-based authentication system with captcha verification for the Bhashini platform.
+A FastAPI-based authentication system with captcha verification for the Adopter platform.

 ## Features